Precious-Roy/hocuspocus/README.md

 library(hocuspocus)

 After this initial installation, you should only need the following command to load and attach hocuspocus in subsequent R sessions:

 library(hocuspocus)

+To obtain the latest version of hocuspocus, type the following commands:

+devtools::install_github("joeburns06/hocuspocus")

+library(hocuspocus)